…Baldo Minaudo, MBA, Broker, Real Estate Homeward, 416-564-0245

 An example of an older house with a seasonal view of Lake Ontario, presently for sale is located at 27 Midland Avenue.
 This property with a frontage of 50 feet and a depth of 125 feet has a sloping lot and beautiful views.
 A bungalow with attached garage, it has 3 bedrooms on the main floor and one in the basement.
 The MLS # is E3440502 and you can call me to view it (Baldo Minaudo, Broker 416-564-0245).

 For those that are long-term residents of the community, some of which have been there for decades, these new builds reflect the discovery of their secret haven.
-Yet, Birchcilffe-Cliffside and eastern Cliffcrest began as summer cottage communities.
+Yet, the Birchcilffe-Cliffside began as a summer cottage community.

 The historic St. Augustine Seminary has been training Roman Catholic priests since 1910 and can easily be seen with its dome overlooking south from Kingston road toward the lake.
 The seminary was the first Canadian seminary for English speaking clergy.
 St. Augustine’s Beaux Arts style architecture and striking dome is a dominant visual presence of a landmark on Kingston Road.